PinkDiamond1/status.im/source/technical/contributor_workflow.md

 **PR title**: same as the commit name
 **PR comment**: starts with `Fixes #123` for easier issue navigation

 Once submitted, PRs are generally tracked through GitHub Project Boards.
-You can, for instance, find the status-react kanban board we maintain [here](https://github.com/status-im/status-react/projects/7).
+You can, for instance, find the status-mobile kanban board we maintain [here](https://github.com/status-im/status-mobile/projects/7).
 This allows us to track each PR through the lifecycle of contributor>review->to test->in testing->merge which we follow.

 Otherwise, you can: